Tanya Haskell: (603) 271-3511

-Send your nomination package by mail or electronically no later than December 31, 2021 to: Commission Awards Program, NH Fish and Game Department, c/o Tanya Haskell, 11 Hazen Drive, Concord, NH 03301, or to email@example.com.
+Send your nomination package by mail, postmarked on or before December 29, 2023, to Commission Awards Program, NH Fish and Game Department, c/o Tanya Haskell, 11 Hazen Drive, Concord, NH 03301, or electronically to email@example.com.
 Posthumous nominations are welcomed.

 The eight award categories include:

-- Habitat Stewardship – Recognizes an organization, nongovernmental entity, individual, or corporation that has excelled in the enhancement, conservation, or creation of land management practices beneficial to New Hampshire’s fish, wildlife, marine resources, and the Department’s mission.
+- Habitat Stewardship—Distinguishes an organization, nongovernmental entity, individual, or corporation that has excelled in the enhancement, conservation, or creation of land management practices beneficial to New Hampshire’s fish, wildlife, marine resources, and the Department’s mission.

 To see a list of award recipients honored in past years and to learn more about the Commission Awards, visit www.wildnh.com/about/commission-awards.html.